-Rates are horrid, housing prices are falling, but hoarding money still isn't wise
+Savings rates are still horrid, housing prices are still falling, but hoarding money in a mattress still isn’t wise

 Dear New Frugal You,